Mendolis/PSNativeDataStore/README.md

       - You load everything by Project.
 This allows you to use the same code everywhere - even if the files are stored in different locations on different servers.
 Never change your code!
       - You can save your include scripts by Project as well.
       Helpful if you want a script that works differently in each project and want to use the same name across projects.

+One note about Projects:  NDS will automatically create a project called '__Shared' for you.
+This is for any objects or scripts you want to 'Share' across all projects.
+Feel free to use it but be aware than NDS stores its one system objects or scripts here as well.
+They have exceptionally long names and it's doubtful they will collide with these names.

+Feel free to change any values in the system objects you desire.
+If a system object becomes corrupted, simply delete it and it will be created with default values the next time you load the PSNativeDataStore module.

 NDS is designed for simplicity and efficiency.
 Anything you create in memory then save to disk will be created, automatically.
 Watch those typos!

       - If you request a non-existent object from a non-existent project, it is created and exists only in memory.